mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 50%

-Setting this preference will display a *Layout Power button* in Action Bar of most of the Main Screens.
+If this preference is enabled |ED| will display a *Layout Power button* in Action Bar of most of the Main Screens.

 Clicking this button will turn on/off the power to the track.
 The colour of the button will change colour: